Safe room is a secure room within a residence to escape home invaders.

 - Always call the police and don’t exit the safe room until they arrive

-- Always refuse to come out of the safe room until police arrive
+- Always refuse to come out of the safe room until the police arrive

 - Always try to remain calm…remember it’s not a panic room